Marquette Golden Eagles men's basketball: Smart era

 On March 26, 2021, Marquette University hired Shaka Smart to replace Wojciechowski as the Golden Eagles head coach.

 As Smart assumed control of the program, many players transferred out, including the promising Dawson Garcia, Theo John, Symir Torrence, Jamal Cain, and Koby McEwen.
 Additionally, D. J. Carton declared for the draft.
-Smart was able to land four key transfers to aid the team for the 2021-22 season: sophomores Olivier Maxence-Prosper from Clemson and Tyler Kolek from George Mason, along with graduate transfers Darryl Morsell from Maryland and Kur Kuath from Oklahoma.
+Smart was able to land four key transfers to aid the team for the 2021-22 season: sophomores Olivier-Maxence Prosper from Clemson and Tyler Kolek from George Mason, along with graduate transfers Darryl Morsell from Maryland and Kur Kuath from Oklahoma.
 Smart was also able to obtain two four-star recruits from the class of 2021: Emarion Ellis and David Joplin, and three-star Keeyan Itejere, adding to the four-star and three-star that Wojciechowski recruited: Stevie Mitchell and Kam Jones.

 Marquette finished the season with a surprising 19-13 record, including an 11-8 record in the Big East, tying for 5th in the conference.
-The team was ranked as high as 22 before a late-season skid saw the team lose 5 of their last 9 regular season games.
-They faced Creighton in the 2022 Big East Tournament, but lost 63-74.
-The team was selected as a 9 seed in the 2022 NCAA Tournament, but lost to 8 seed North Carolina in the round of 64, 63-95.
+The team was ranked as high as 18 before a late-season skid saw the team lose 5 of their last 9 regular season games.
+They faced Creighton in the 2022 Big East Tournament, but lost 74-63.
+The team was selected as a 9 seed in the 2022 NCAA Tournament, but lost to 8 seed North Carolina in the round of 64, 95-63.

 Marquette was projected to finish 9th in the Big East for the 2022-23 season, but surprised many with their best season in a decade.
-Despite Justin Lewis declaring for the draft, and Darryl Morsell and Kur Kuath graduating, the team has been ranked since January and is currently 25-6 with a 17-3 conference record.
-Smart brought in three-stars Sean Jones and Chase Ross, as well as Kiwi prospect Ben Gold.
-Marquette won the Big East outright for the first time in program history on February 28, 2023.
+The team finished with a 29-7 record and won the Big East Regular Season and Tournament Titles, their first Big East Tournament win in program history.
+Marquette was selected as a 2 seed in the 2023 NCAA Tournament, beating 15 seed Vermont before losing to 7 seed Michigan State.

+Marquette came into the 2023-24 season with lofty expectations, despite losing Olivier-Maxence Prosper to the NBA.
+The team never fell below 17th in the AP Poll and finished 3rd in the Big East, with a 27-9 record.
+In the 2024 Big East Tournament, Marquette beat Villanova in the quarterfinal and Providence in the semifinal before losing to UConn in the final.
+They were again selected as a 2 seed in the 2024 NCAA Tournament, defeating 15 seed Western Kentucky and 10 seed Colorado en route to their first Sweet Sixteen berth since 2013 before losing to 11 seed NC State, 67-58.

 Postseason results

 NCAA tournament

-Marquette has appeared in the NCAA tournament 35 times.
-Their combined record is 41–35.
+Marquette has appeared in the NCAA tournament 37 times.
+Their combined record is 44–38.
 They were National Champions in 1977.